Is my course, credential or programme eligible for Fees Free?

 1. funded by the TEC from:

-1. the Non-Degree Delivery at Levels 3-7 on the New Zealand Qualifications and Credentials Framework and all Industry Training (DQ3-7) fund, but excludes provision that would previously have been funded through the Industry Training Fund; or
+1. the DQ3-7 fund, excluding provision that would previously have been funded through the Industry Training Fund; or

 3. grants under section 556 of the Act for tertiary provision towards a qualification on the New Zealand Qualifications and Credentials Framework (NZQCF) at Level 3 or above, or a micro-credential at Level 3 or above approved by the NZQA; and